 Paying yourself as a sole trader is straightforward, but careful management is needed to ensure your business remains financially healthy.
 By understanding how to take drawings, managing your tax obligations, and keeping accurate records, you can efficiently handle your finances and focus on growing your business.

-At wamo, our business accounts actively help you to keep your personal and business finances organized, which makes it easier for you to manage your sole trader business.
+At wamo, our business accounts actively help you to keep your business finances organized, which makes it easier for you to manage your sole trader business.

 Do Sole Traders Need a Business Plan?